 |Engr 310||Technical Writing||3|

-The College Writing and Humanities and Social Sciences requirements are those required of all students in the School of Engineering & Applied Science.
-The Natural Sciences requirement is for 8 units designated NSM (Natural Sciences and Mathematics) from any of the following departments: Anthropology, Biology, Chemistry, Earth and Planetary Sciences, Environmental Studies, or Physics.
-The College Writing and Natural Sciences courses must be completed with a grade of C- or better.
+The natural sciences requirement is for 8 units designated NSM (Natural Sciences and Mathematics) from any of the following departments: Anthropology, Biology, Chemistry, Earth and Planetary Sciences, Environmental Studies or Physics.
+The College Writing Program and natural sciences courses must be completed with a grade of C- or better.

 All courses taken to meet any of the above requirements (with the exception of the humanities and social sciences electives) cannot be taken on a pass/fail basis.